 - the publication, distribution or sale of music in print or machine readable form; or

-- any business activities involving radio communication intended for direct reception by the general public, any radio, television and cable television broadcasting undertakings and any satellite programming and broadcast network services.
+- radio communication intended for direct reception by the general public, any radio, television and cable television broadcasting undertakings and any satellite programming and broadcast network services.

-Notably, there are special policies which prevent or restrict investments in the film distribution, and book publishing and distribution sectors.
+Notably, there are special policies which prevent or restrict investments in the film distribution and book publishing and distribution sectors.
 However, the government has been adopting a more flexible and pragmatic approach to enforcement of these policies.
-For example, in 2010, Amazon.com was permitted to establish a Canadian fulfillment centre and Apple Canada was granted approval to establish iBookstore Canada, in return for certain commitments to strengthen the Canadian book sector.
+For example, in 2010, Amazon.com was permitted to establish a Canadian fulfilment centre and Apple Canada was granted approval to establish iBookstore Canada, in return for certain commitments to strengthen the Canadian book sector.
 In 2012, Target received approval to sell cultural products, including books, when it launched its stores in Canada.
-In 2014, the Department of Canadian Heritage approved Torstar Corporation’s sale of the Harlequin book business to HarperCollins Publishers, a subsidiary of News Corp. (a transaction which on its face was prohibited by the book policy).
+In 2014, Torstar Corporation’s sale of the Harlequin book business to HarperCollins Publishers, a subsidiary of News Corp., was approved (a transaction which on its face was prohibited by the book policy).
 In 2017, Netflix entered an agreement with the government which allowed it to avoid the traditional taxation framework applied to broadcasters in exchange for a $500 million investment for content creation in Canada.
-In 2019, Hasbro's acquisition of Toronto- based film, music and television content producer and distributor Entertainment One (eOne) was approved.
+In 2019, Hasbro’s acquisition of Toronto- based film, music and television content producer and distributor Entertainment One (eOne) was approved.

 Are there any other sensitive sectors besides culture?